dnvt/dnvt-folio/src/routes/writings/Grid/On-the-8px-grid.md

 Because of an underline that appears on hover, I can't fully reuse the default initial Font components.
 I want the underline to be seating on the baseline that follows the typography.
 Hence I create a specific spacer in between the typography and the underline.
 Which alienates a little bit the final padding bottom that compensates for the typography offset.

-Because The icons will always be part of the Menu component variations, there are set in the same container.
+Because the icons will always be part of the Menu component variations, they are set in the same container.
 The (darker blue) spacer within the container helps for horizontally centering the icon.

-So now, however, I place and combine my Menu components together, I know with certainty that they will always be conveniently snapping on that 8x8 grid, with the typography on its baseline.
+So now, when I place and combine my Menu components together, I know with certainty that they will always be conveniently snapping on that 8x8 grid, with the typography on its baseline.

 For example, menus combined in a header: